knowsnothing753/PHBS_MLF_2019/README.md

 * The Tree model works better than LR and SVM.
 * The model with up to T-10 term spread lag is better than T-5.
 * The 10 years-1 year pair works better than othe spread term.
-* The inversion is basically accompanied by the recession one year later.
+* The inversion is usually accompanied by the recession one year later.
 * The results of the multi-dimensional output shows that the inverted curve can only predict the recession in about a year, but it cannot accurately predict the specific quarter.
 ## Improvement in the future
-* Adjust the hyperparameters of the model through Grid Research to improve the prediction accuracy.
+* Adjusting the hyperparameters of the model through Grid Research to improve the prediction accuracy.
 * We will continue to improve the results of multi-dimensional output, clarify the problems of the current model, and try to build a model that can accurately predict the occurrence time of the recession.
 ## Reference
 Yield curve inversion: a recession indicator. from https://github.com/PHBS/MLF/wiki/Yield-curve-inversion:-a-recession-indicator